Kondo Echo Dynamics of Terahertz-Pumped Heavy Fermions

 This is because of the additional, photoassisted hybridization channel induced by the incident pulse in \cref{eq:hamiltonian}, with an effective amplitude $\approx g\sqrt{\overline{n}_a}$ .
-It transiently shifts the system into the mixed-valence regime, so that the exponentially long coherence time $\tau_{\rm K}^*$ of the Kondo regime no longer exists, and the Kondo resonance is destroyed on a much shorter time scale by stimulated HF excitation.
-At the end of the THz pulse [panel (d)] it has almost completely collapsed.
+It transiently shifts the system into the mixed-valence regime, so that the exponentially long coherence time $\tau_{\rm K}^*$ of the Kondo regime no longer exists, and the Kondo resonance is destroyed on a much shorter timescale by stimulated HF excitation.
+At the end of the THz pulse [\scref{fig:4f_spectra}{(d)}] it has almost completely collapsed.
 This is a much faster destruction mechanism than heating (thermal decoherence).
 At the same time, the distribution function (insets of \cref{fig:4f_spectra}) departs strongly from the equilibrium Fermi-Dirac distribution, indicating the creation of hot charge carriers.
 For subsequent times, in the absence of the THz radiation, the system returns to the Kondo regime.
-It thus takes the Kondo coherence time $\tau_{\rm K}^*$ for the Kondo resonance to start to build up [panel (e)] and an even longer time to completely recover [panel (f)].
+It thus takes the Kondo coherence time $\tau_{\rm K}^*$ for the Kondo resonance to start to build up [\scref{fig:4f_spectra}{(e)}] and an even longer time to completely recover [\scref{fig:4f_spectra}{(f)}].

 The fast collapse and delayed recovery of the Kondo state is also seen in the HF band structure as calculated from our t-DMFT and shown in \cref{fig:HF_dispersion}.
-In the equilibrium band structure [panels (a) and (f)], the avoided crossing with an indirect gap between the conduction (steep line) and the flat HF band as well as the broad $4f$ spectral density near $\varepsilon_d$ are clearly visible.
+In the equilibrium band structure [\scref{fig:HF_dispersion}{(a)} and \hyperref[fig:HF_dispersion]{\ref*{fig:HF_dispersion}(f)}], the avoided crossing with an indirect gap between the conduction (steep line) and the flat HF band, as well as the broad $4f$ spectral density near $\varepsilon_d$, are clearly visible.
 At the peak of the THz pulse (c), both the HF band and the low-lying $4f$ single-particle band are strongly blurred.
-At the end of the pulse, the avoided crossing is completely destroyed, and the nearly free conduction band crossing the Fermi level is restored [lower panel (d)].
+At the end of the pulse, the avoided crossing is completely destroyed, and the nearly free conduction band crossing the Fermi level is restored [\scref{fig:HF_dispersion}{(d)}, lower panel].
 Interestingly, the destruction occurs predominantly near the avoided crossing, indicating the resonant THz excitation across the gap.